rarup1/kafka-pipelines/README.md

 - MongoDB (target)

+# Installing further connectors

-One of the important learning point is understanding how to download further connectors from the confluent hub or a 3rd party.
+One of the important learning point is understanding how to download additional connectors from the confluent hub or a 3rd party (debezium).
 These must be downloaded into our kafka-connect serivce.
 The Mongo and Redshift connectors are both examples of these.
 I am using the docker-compose command in order to download these upon deployment.

 Here is the snippet from our docker-compose.yml